 Taureau Amiral, (born February 3, 1979, Montreal, Canada) is a Canadian minotaur and a retired professional blood bowl player from the National Blood Bowl League (NBBL).
 He is also a former professional blood bowl head coach, leading the chaotic NBBL Washington Union in two crushing seasons.
-In 2014, he became a blood bowl teacher and blogger at bloodbowlstrategies.com.
+In 2014, he became Blood Bowl Strategies’ editor.

-Nicknamed Amiral in honor of his father’s rank in the Royal Canadian Navy.
-He was one of eight calves of Taureau Rouge, who died when Amiral was only nine.
+Nicknamed Amiral in honor of his father’s rank in the Royal Canadian Navy, he was one of eight calves of Taureau Rouge, who died when he was only nine.
 He then moved to Ohio where a family friend adopted him.
 When Amiral was 16, he obtained an appointment to West Point and graduated near the head of his class in 1999.
-The North’s astonishing landscapes led Amiral to resign from the army the same year.
-He moved back to Canada and joined the Bagotville 3rd Squadron in the Royal Canadian Air Force.
+The nostalgia of the cold wild north led Amiral to resign from the army the same year to join the Bagotville 3rd Squadron in the Royal Canadian Air Force.
 Soon, a friend introduced him to the Separatists, Quebec City’s semi-pro blood bowl team.
 It was love at first sight.

 Pro Playing Career

-He was drafted 44th overall in the 2002 NBBL Entry Draft by the Washington Union.
-His strong play as a “defensive forward minotaur” helped the Union to a Stars and Stripes Cup championship in 2003 against the Montgomery Sesech.
-This accomplishment is followed by three Selfish Bastard Trophy wins (2005, 2006 and 2007).
-In 2006, he was named the Union’s captain and led them to another Stars and Stripes Cup win in 2007 against the same Montgomery Secesh.
-To the Union’s doom, Amiral retired as a player shortly after that.
+The Washington Union drafted Taureau 44th overall in the 2002 NBBL Entry Draft.
+His strong play as a “defensive forward minotaur” helped the Union win the 2003 Stars and Stripes Cup against the Montgomery Sesech.
+He was named the Union’s captain in 2006 and led them to the 2007 Stars and Stripes Cup against the same Montgomery Secesh.
+Amiral also won three Selfish Bastard Trophies (2005, 2006 and 2007).
+Amiral retired as a player shortly after that.

 Pro Coaching Career

-In 2012, Amiral’s star was in the ascendant as he worked to bring another Cup to the Union.
-With veterans under his command, Amiral led the celebrated “2012 Union Landslide”.
+In 2012, Amiral’s star was on the ascendant as he coached to bring another Cup to the Union.
+With veterans now under his command, Amiral led the celebrated “2012 Union Landslide”.
 Not a single defeat was recorded that season while the Union gained a reputation for mercilessly annihilating entire teams.
-By the end of the season, Amiral readied his team for the Cup’s final showdown, and only the Montgomery Secesh could offer a token resistance.
+By the end of the season, Amiral readied his team for the Cup’s final showdown, and only the Montgomery Secesh could offer token resistance.
 Amiral stepped down at the height of his glory in 2013.

-Coaches then gathered to follow his teachings.
-The pen being mightier than a chaos chosen, Amiral began converting his teachings into articles at bloodbowlstrategies.com.
-Here contains his philosophical, strategic and tactical vision, hopefully breathing fresh air into a calcified blood bowl world.
+Blood Bowl coaches then began following his teachings that are now also published on bloodbowlstrategies.com.
+Here contains Amiral’s philosophical, strategic and tactical vision, hopefully breathing fresh air into a calcified blood bowl world.
 Don’t take him too seriously, though (he doesn’t himself).
 Modestly, he only wants to open a few doors in your mind, using strength if need be.